|

 even ratio between pellets and seeds.
 Include fresh fruits and

-diet is followed, your conure will easily reach an age of 20 or more
+your conure will easily reach an age of 20 or more years.

 Cage:

-to exercise.
+room to exercise.
 They are large and need extra space.
-From head to
+From head

-toe, the conure measures 18 inches.
-A cage for an African Grey or
+to toe, the conure measures 18 inches.
+A cage for an African Grey

-Amazon will suffice.
-The cage needs to have a grill that can easily
+or Amazon will suffice.
+The cage needs to have a grill that can

-be removed and easily cleaned.
-The doors need to accommodate the
+easily be removed and easily cleaned.
+The doors need to

 |